 You can think of hyperthyroidism as the exact opposite of hypothyroidism.

-In this condition your body actually creates TOO much thyroid hormone which means that there is an excess of circulating thyroid hormone floating around in your blood stream.
+In this condition, your body actually creates TOO much thyroid hormone which means that there is an excess of circulating thyroid hormone (3) floating around in your bloodstream.

-You may find that these symptoms are almost the exact opposite as those associated with hypothyroidism and that makes sense given the pathophysiology of the disease.
+You may find that these symptoms are almost the exact opposite of those associated with hypothyroidism and that makes sense given the pathophysiology of the disease.

-Another important point about hyperthyroidism is that the lab tests tend to be the opposite as hypothyroidism as well.
+Another important point about hyperthyroidism is that lab tests tend to be the opposite of hypothyroidism as well.

-Hyperthyroid patients often experience a low or suppressed TSH (very close to zero).
+Hyperthyroid patients often experience low or suppressed TSH (very close to zero).

-They often experience elevated free serum T3 (compared to hypothyroid patients which generally have low T3 in the serum).
+They often experience elevated free serum T3 (compared to hypothyroid patients who generally have low T3 in the serum).

 Hyperthyroidism is not as common as hypothyroidism and is most often caused by the autoimmune condition Graves’ disease.

-Other common causes include toxic multinodular goiter and certain types of thyroid cancers which produce thyroid hormone.
+Other common causes include toxic multinodular goiter and certain types of thyroid cancers that produce thyroid hormones.

-The interesting part of hyperthyroidism treatment is that most therapies actually render the patient hypothyroid!
+The interesting part of hyperthyroidism treatment is that most therapies actually render the patient hypothyroid (5)!

 This concept can be confusing for some patients but don’t let it be for you.